zentyal/zentyal/docs/en/user/mailfilter.rst

  - Static rules
  - Other tests [#]_

-Among this techniques the *bayesian filter* should be further explained.
-This kind of filter does a statistical analysis content of the text of the message, giving a score which reflects the probability of being spam for the message.However the  analysis is not done against a set of static rules but against a dynamic one, which is created supplying ham and spam messages to the filter so it could learn from them what are the statistical features of each type.
+Among this techniques the *Bayesian filter* should be further explained.
+This kind of filter does a statistical analysis content of the text of the message, giving a score which reflects the probability of being spam for the message.
+However, the analysis is not done against a set of static rules but against a dynamic one, which is created supplying ham and spam messages to the filter.
+So it could learn from them what are the statistical features from each type.

-The upside of this technique is that the filter could adapt to the ever-changing flow of spam messages, the downsides are that the filter needs to be trained and its accuracy will reflect the quality of the training received.
+The advantage of this technique is that the filter could adapt to the ever-changing flow of spam messages, the downsides are that the filter needs to be trained and its accuracy depends on the quality of the received training.

 eBox uses **Spamassassin** [#]_ as spam detector.